pypi/warehouse/docs/api-reference/feeds.rst

 Feeds
 =====

-PyPI offers two RSS feeds, the `Newest Packages Feed`_ and the `Latest Updates Feed`_.
+PyPI offers three RSS feeds, the `Newest Packages Feed`_, the `Latest Updates Feed`_, and the `Per-user Updates Feed`_.
 You can also call its APIs to get more details on project activity.

 Newest Packages Feed